 Unplanned detection agents

-- 310-FIRE public reporting (part of the cooperation of industries such as oil and gas, forestry and the general public) other department aircraft
+- Cooperation of other industries such as oil and gas, forestry, and aviation

 - Government staff

-The Forestry and Emergency Response Division uses aerial detection to deploy airplanes with aerial observers and helicopters with firefighters Also called loaded patrols, these aircraft and personnel provide aerial detection during periods of increased fire danger and over known gaps in the fixed detection system.
+Agriculture, Forestry and Rural Economic Development uses aerial detection to deploy airplanes with aerial observers and helicopters with firefighters, also called loaded patrols.
+These aircrafts and personnel provide aerial detection during periods of increased fire danger and over known gaps in the fixed detection system.

-Air patrols are conducted to detect holdover lightning fires still smouldering from recent storms and/or to monitor land-clearing activities in settlement areas.
+Air patrols are conducted to detect holdover lightning fires from recent storms and/or to monitor land-clearing activities in settlement areas.
 Loaded patrols are flown during higher hazard periods to achieve prompt, effective initial attack when fire is detected.
-Aerial detection accounts for 20 per cent of the discoveries of wildfires each year.

-Fire lookouts are located where visibility is favourable to detect and report fires.
-The lookouts consist of one- or two-storey alpine cabins (located on top of a mountain) or steel towers located on the highest ground throughout the boreal forest.
-Alberta has 127 lookout sites within its Forest Protection Area: these are used to detect fire starts throughout the summer.
+Lookouts are located where visibility is favourable to detect and report fires.
+The lookouts consist of one or two-story alpine cabins (located on top of a mountain) or steel towers located on the highest ground throughout the boreal forest.
+Alberta has 100 active lookout sites within its Forest Protection Area.
+They are used to detect fire starts throughout the summer.

-Lookout observers, working for a period of 30 to 180 days depending on their work location and the season’s fire danger, discover approximately 40 percent of fires annually.
-Each of these fire lookouts is responsible for an area of 5,027 square kilometres—roughly seven and a half times the area of Edmonton, Alberta.
+Lookout observers, working for a period of 30 to 180 days depending on their work location and the season’s fire danger, discover approximately 30 percent of fires annually.
+Each of these lookouts are responsible for an area of 5,027 square kilometers—roughly seven and a half times the area of Edmonton, Alberta.

 For more information about fire lookouts and the roles and responsibilities of lookout observers, see: